PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/tekton-getting-started/index.md

 ### TaskRun

 A TaskRun is used to execute a task.
 A TaskRun will execute all the steps defined in the task.
 It will also contain the status of the task's execution and the status of the execution of each step.
 The TaskRun will execute until all the steps have been marked as successful.
+This taskrun definition can be used to execute the hello-world-task defined above.

 ```yaml
 apiVersion: tekton.dev/v1beta1